apify/apify-docs-v2/sources/platform/tutorials/quick_start.md

 # Quick start

+**Learn how to run any actor in Apify Store or create your own.
+A step-by-step guide through your first steps on the Apify platform.**

+---

 This article shows you the very basics of using the Apify platform.
 It shows you the principles of running any actor in Apify Store and the first steps of building an actor using the in-app code editor.

 **You will need an Apify account to complete this tutorial.
 If you don't have one, [complete the sign-up process](https://console.apify.com/sign-up) first.**